kwishna/pact-contract-testing-nodejs/readme.md

     mocha order-service/test/consumerPactTest.js
 ```

 This command publishes the generated Pact files to the Pact Broker.
+[If using broker server]
 ```bash
     node publishPacts.js
 ```